-Every absence, even for part of the day, interferes with a student's progress in school, because instruction is taught in sequence geared to the child's readiness and ability.
+Every absence, even for part of the day, interferes with a student's progress in school because instruction is taught in sequence geared to the child's readiness and ability.
 Each skill must be built on carefully developed previous ones.
 It is especially important that all students be in school regularly because the foundation for all subsequent years is being put into place.

-If a student is going to be absent, call the school at 661-269-0310 or Email nwilliams@aadusd.k12.ca.us by 10:00 A.M.
+If a student is absent, call the school at 661-269-0310 or email nwilliams@aadusd.k12.ca.us by 10:00 A.M.

 When a child must be absent, please send a note, email, or call the office and give the following information for each day the child was absent.
-You may also leave a message on the answering machine, which is on twenty-four hours a day.

-- Date you are calling or writing
+Date you are calling or writing

-- Teacher's name

 - Child's first and last name

+- Child's grade

 - Date(s) of absence

 - Reason for absence

 - Your name or signature